lqc/thinkcspy/source/app_e.rst

 * We have also assumed that there was exactly one space between the keyword ``def`` and the start of the function name.
 It will not work nicely for ``def       f(x)``

-As we've already mentioned, there are many more "sugar-coated" methods that let's us work more easily with strings.
+As we've already mentioned, there are many more "sugar-coated" methods that let us work more easily with strings.
 There is an ``rfind`` method, like ``find``, that searches from the end of the string backwards.
 It is useful if we want to find the last occurrence of something.
 The ``lower`` and ``upper`` methods can do case conversion.
 And the ``split`` method is great for